Wield words well.

 From the Anglo-Saxons to the Renaissance, from chivalrous knights to Genghis Khan, students will improve their knowledge of medieval times while learning to write with Structure and Style®.

 In this class, we will pair quality literature with analysis and persuasive essays.
-Every writer - no matter how old or experienced or published - has to invent ideas, organize those ideas clearly, and express them effectively.
+Every writer - no matter how experienced - has to invent ideas, organize those ideas clearly, and express them effectively.
 The three canons of classical rhetoric - Invention, Arrangement, Elocution - do this.

 Where does man come from?